jiayiliang1222/RobotaPsyche/feb14/README.md

 ## Description
 This assignment is to simulate an ecosystem using the concepts we learn from chapters of <The Nature of Code>.
-In the virtual ecosystem, there are a number of computational creations that swim in a pond,and inteact with each other with a set of rules.
+In the virtual ecosystem, there are a number of computational creations that swim in a pond,and interact with each other with a set of rules.
 I put three main creatures in my pond, which are frogs, tadpoles, and the algae.
 Here are the rules I set for my ecosystem:
   - Frogs attract the tadpoles.
 Frogs move slowly at first, then accelerate.
 When the velocity reaches a certain limit, the frogs will stop and restart moving, which simulates how frogs swim in the real life.
 Frogs will change their directions when reach the edge of the pond.
   - Algae is the food source which also attracts the small tadpoles that need food to grow.
 I make the mass of the algae so much larger than the frog to make the attractiveness of food higher than the frog.